 There are two sides to this coin as well, givers and takers and we make sure to be a part of both the sides of the coin and in turn be a part of the larger initiative run by this awesome community.

 What to contribute?
 Tech & Non-Tech

 A contribution in a tech community isn’t necessarily tech oriented.
 Look at Mozilla’s contribute guideline.
-It is one of the best places to explore what tech contributions can mean from a non-tech contribution.
+It is one of the best places to explore what contributions can mean for a non-tech contributor.
 Drupal’s contribution page on their website paints a complete picture on how to go about making a contribution and getting involved.

 There are tons of things you can do.
 All those non-geeky folks around, there is a lot of stuff you can do too!
 Ranging from Documentation, Translations, Testing to Marketing and even Donations.
 Yes, everything helps and we kid you not.

 To quote Drupal.org “We depend on our diverse community of passionate volunteers to move the project forward by working on not just web development and user support but also many other contributions and interests (such as marketing, organising user groups and camps, speaking at events, maintaining documentation and helping to review issues)”.

 Yes we know you could if you would have had the time.
 Oh wait, there is something you can do too!
 Yep, in 30 minutes that too, isn’t that great?